 A computer lab and calculators are available in the Learning Center for your use at no charge.
 Software and videos for review of basic skills and tutorial work are also available.

 Study rooms are available for individual or small groups needing a quiet work area.

-The Learning Center also can provide instruction for the high school equivalency program (HSED) and the high school credit recovery program.
+The Learning Center also provides instruction for the high school credit recovery program.

 High School Completion

 Northwest Iowa Community College has various programs available to assist you if you wish to complete your high school education.
-Options include earning a HSED Diploma, an Adult High School Diploma from NCC, or a local high school diploma through the completion of NCC high school credits.
-For additional information, contact firstname.lastname@example.org about the HSED Diploma or the Director of the Learning Center about high school credits.
+Options include earning a HSED Diploma, or a local high school diploma through the completion of NCC high school credits.
+For additional information, contact the HSED Specialist at email@example.com about the HSED Diploma or the Director of the Academic Center about high school credits.

 High School Equivalency—HSED Diploma

 In order to enroll in the Adult Education & Literacy Program to earn your HSED Diploma, an individual must be 17 years of age, not currently enrolled in high school and not a high school graduate.
-Instruction will be tailored to meet the student’s academic needs.
 In order to begin the official HSED tests, a student must be 17 years of age and must demonstrate sufficient skill mastery in each subject area.
 The HSED tests are available in English, Spanish, and in alternate formats for individuals with documented disabilities.

 High School Credits